dbist/smartsense-chef/README.md

 Testing
 =======

 A `.kitchen.yaml` file is provided.
-Run +kitchen converge+ to verify this cookbook.
+Run `kitchen converge` to verify this cookbook.